In our last post, we offered advice on how converting your garage into a home office could produce annual tax deductions.

 Life changes.
 Our parents die.
 The kids eventually move out.
 That business idea doesn’t pan out.
 What seemed like a great plan few years ago – converting the garage – now leaves you with space you no longer need or rarely use.

-In conclusion, converting a garage isn’t a horrible idea.
+In conclusion, if you convert your garage, it isn’t a horrible idea.
 In certain situations, it can work in your favor.
 It’s just a remodeling decision that requires much thought and planning.

 Image Courtesy of XDG Architecture